imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ### Crop mode

-Let’s now see how different crop mode works.
+Let’s now see how different crop modes work.
 We will try the [`pad_resize`](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#pad-resize-crop-strategy-cm-pad\_resize) crop strategy.
 In this strategy, the output image's dimension (height and width) is the same as requested, no cropping occurs, and the aspect ratio is preserved.
 This is accomplished by adding padding around the output image to get it to match the exact dimension as requested.
 You can read more about this [here](https://docs.imagekit.io/features/image-transformations/resize-crop-and-other-transformations#pad-resize-crop-strategy-cm-pad\_resize).

 ```swift
 urlConstructor = urlConstructor.width(width: 300)